-Once you have a clear understanding of how your congregation is answering God's mission and you have an impactful story, think about how you want to ask or invite people to give.
-Are you speaking the language of abundance or scarcity?
+Once you have a clear understanding of how your church is answering God's mission for you and you have an impactful story, you can think about how you want to ask or invite people to give.
+The way we ask or invite people to give is very important.